25 January 2021

 After much searching, Burns’ finally acquired this instrument in Highland Perthshire, and wrote ‘This one of mine was made by a man from the Braes of Athole, and is exactly what the shepherds were wont to use in the country.’
 Burns later designed his own coat of arms, where his stock-and-horn features proudly on the shield.

-The National Museum of Scotland is closed at the moment due to lockdown.
-Check their website for updates and, if you would like to see more Burns-related objects from their collection, visit the Robert Burns articles pages.
+If you would like to see more Burns-related objects from the NMS collection, visit the Robert Burns articles pages.

 Text and images courtesy of National Museums Scotland.